makuge/web23-exercise-4-solution/README.md

 # Web Technologies - Exercise 4

 The fourth and last assignment is about movie management.
 We are going to include functionality to search for movies using the `https://www.omdbapi.com/`, select some of the movies found and add them to our personal movie collection.
 We also will be adding a new button to each movie to remove it from our collection.
-Lastly, we are going to include a [media query](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Media_queries) to make our layout responsive.

 As usual, you find detailed information about each part in the **Tasks** section below.